yahoo/bgjs/README.md

-Behavior Graph lets you build your program out of small, easily understood pieces in a way that lets the computer do more of the work for you.
+Behavior Graph lets you build your programs out of small, easily understood pieces in a way that lets the computer do more of the work for you.

-It is an architecture and supporting library that simplifies the type of complexity that comes with event-driven software such as user facing applications and control systems.
+It is an architecture and supporting library that simplifies the type of complexity that comes with event-driven software, such as user facing applications and control systems.

 It's also a fun way to program.